 There exists however a nontrivial limit, tuning in on the scaling $\theta \propto \sqrt{\epsilon}$.
 In this case, taking the limit $\epsilon \to 0$ with $\theta = \kappa \sqrt{\epsilon}$ for a free tuning parameter $\kappa \in \mathbb{R}$, we can rewrite the condition $\lambda_{min} \geq 0$ as:

-In fig. \ref{fig:photsubtrparam} these curves for various values of $\kappa$ are displayed, with smaller values corresponding to shades towards the violet.
+In Fig. \ref{fig:photsubtrparam} these curves for various values of $\kappa$ are displayed, with smaller values corresponding to shades towards the violet.
 We notice that, for each value of $\kappa > 0$, there is a minimum $s_{i}$ under which no solution exist (each curve reaches the value $s_{i+1} = -1$ for some $s_{i}$ strictly greater than $-1$).
 Furthermore, for $\kappa > \frac{1}{2}$ this limiting value for $s_{i}$ is strictly positive, meaning that the single-photon subtraction modelled by this limit cannot be described with a non-negative transfer function whenever we input a Wigner-negative state.
-Significantly though, this implies that if we input noisy squeezed states, at fixed detection efficiency and transmittance, there is a maximum ratio of squeezing over noise after which the transfer function will never be positive, rendering this block non-simulatable even if the input is Wigner-positive.\\
+Significantly though, this implies that if we input noisy squeezed states, at fixed detection efficiency and transmittance, there is a maximum ratio of squeezing to noise beyond which the transfer function will never be positive, rendering this block non-simulatable even if the input is Wigner-positive.\\

 Finally, let us note that the above arguments are purely based on the order parameters and do not require any further details of the phase-space representations.
-This means that this reasoning can be transposed to essentially all other measurement-based operations.
+This means that this reasoning can be extended to virtually all other measurement-based operations.